Famed oil trader Phibro nears end of a long, winding road

 NEW YORK (Reuters) - Phibro, the storied energy trading firm run by famed oil investor Andrew Hall, is winding down in its current form, laying off some U.S. employees and pursuing a sale of some overseas operations, sources said on Tuesday.

-One source familiar with the matter said around a dozen U.S. employees had been informed of the job cuts earlier in the day, with more departures possible, although the group’s London and Singapore desks might yet be sold.
+One source familiar with the change at Phibro said around a dozen U.S. employees had been informed of the job cuts earlier in the day, with more departures possible, although the group’s London and Singapore desks might yet be sold.
 A second source also said Occidental was pursuing a partial sale of overseas units.

 Other traders working at the firm’s headquarters, on the site of a former dairy farm along the Connecticut coast, have been retained to help run Astenbeck, the first source said.